-California is a no-fault divorce state.
-That means that either spouse may seek a divorce without proving the fault of either spouse.
+Since California is a no-fault divorce state, either spouse may seek a divorce without proving the fault of either spouse.
 Either spouse may obtain a divorce without the permission of the other spouse.
 The only grounds for divorce in the State of California are irreconcilable differences and permanent legal incapacity to make decisions.

 A divorce may be either an un-contested or no-contest divorce or a contested divorce.
-An un-contested or no-contest divorce occurs when both parties agree to the terms of their divorce.
+An un-contested or no-contest divorce occurs when both parties agree to the terms of their divorce, the parties are talking and getting along.
 A contested divorce occurs when the parties cannot agree on one or more terms and the Court must intervene and resolve the dispute.

 In order to file for divorce in California, you or your spouse must have been a resident of the State of California for six months prior to filing the Petition for Dissolution of Marriage (“Petition”) and you or your spouse must have been a resident of the county that you are filing the Petition in for at least three months prior to filing the Petition.